Creating a Conference Poster

-- Always include a caption beneath the table or chart explaining the content.
+- Include a caption beneath explaining the content.

-- Branding: If presenting work completed at MacEwan, consider including a university logo in the top left corner of your poster.
-You are welcome to use the following downloads:
+- Branding: Consider including a university logo in the top left corner of your poster:

 Before you Present

-- Share copies: Make a few copies of your poster to give out as handouts to anyone interested in your work.
+- Make a few copies to give out as handouts to anyone interested in your work.
 Include your contact information in case they want to follow up with you.

-- Alternately, post your work online and add a QR code to your poster so people can easily access it by taking a photograph of it with their phone.
-Files can be posted online via Google Drive, SlideShare, or RO@M (see below).
-Make sure to check with any faculty members overseeing your work before posting it to ensure there are no copyright or intellectual property issues.
+- Post your work online and add a QR code to your poster so people can easily access it by taking a photograph of it with their phone.

 Note: Your work may qualify for inclusion in MacEwan's institutional repository, Research Online at MacEwan (RO@M).
 Send a copy of your poster along with the name and date of the conference where it was presented and the names of any faculty members overseeing your work to firstname.lastname@example.org for consideration.